th2-net/th2-check1/README.md

 #### Changed:
 + Migrated common version from `3.25.0` to `3.25.2`
   + Added support for converting SimpleList to readable payload body
++ Migrated sailfish-utils from `3.7.0` to `3.8.1`
+  + Now Check1 keep the order of repeating result groups by default

 ### 3.7.2